 4 imported COVID-19 cases reported in the city

-There were no new locally transmitted coronavirus cases, but four imported infections, reported in the city on Sunday, said the Shanghai Health Commission on Monday morning.
+There were no new locally transmitted coronavirus cases, but four imported infections reported in the city on Tuesday, said the Shanghai Health Commission on Wednesday morning.

-The first imported patient is a Slovenian who arrived at the Shanghai Pudong International Airport on January 26 via Croatia and Germany.
+The first patient is a Chinese working in Malaysia who arrived at the Shanghai Pudong International Airport on January 31.

+The second patient is a German who arrived at the Shanghai airport on January 13.

-The second patient is a Chinese working in Mali who arrived at the Shanghai airport on January 26 via France.
+The third patient is a Chinese working in Ethiopia who arrived at the Shanghai airport on January 19.

-The third patient, a Chinese having a business trip in Morocco, and the fourth patient, a Chinese working in Niger, arrived at the Shanghai airport on the same flight on January 29 via France.
+The fourth patient is a Chinese studying in France who arrived at the Shanghai airport on February 1.

-All the cases have been transferred to the designated hospital for treatment, while 63 close contacts on the same flights with them have been put under quarantine and observation at designated places.
+All the new cases have been transferred to the designated hospital for treatment, while close contacts on the same flights and the ship with them have been put under quarantine and observation at designated places.

 Meanwhile, four imported patients were discharged upon recovery.